-A beginning level of proficiency in Korean is crucial.
+A beginning level of proficiency in Korean is crucial and some background knowledge of Korea is useful.

-This course investigates the intimate connection between language, culture and society in Korean context.
-The course provides students with a general overview and understanding of how native speakers’ cultural values and related activities are formulated and expressed through language and how the social relationships with others are practiced through language.
-In this course, students will be introduced to selected key concepts of sociolinguistics, such as hierarchy, solidarity, power and gender, next to the basic linguistic features in Korean language.
+This course investigates the intimate connection between language, culture and society in Korean contexts.
+It covers selected key concepts of sociolinguistics: hierarchy, solidarity, power and gender, next to the basic linguistic features in Korean language.
+This course provides students with a general overview and understanding of how native speakers’ cultural values and related activities are formulated and expressed through language and how the social relationships with others are practiced through language.

 Objectives of this course are: